jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (4) For the purposes of this Act, any notice served in accordance with this Act which is addressed to an unincorporated body by the name in which it is registered pursuant to this Act, shall be deemed to be served on that body and on all members of that body.
 (5) Subject to subsection (6) of this section, where anything is required to be done pursuant to this Act by or on behalf of an unincorporated body, it shall be the joint and several liability of all the members to do any such thing:
   Provided that any such thing done by one member shall be sufficient compliance with any such requirement.
-(6) Notwithstanding anything in this section, but subject to subsections (3) to (3B), where anything is required to be done pursuant to this Act by or on behalf of an unincorporated body, not being a partnership, joint venture, or trustees of a trust, the affairs of which are managed by its members or a committee or committees of its members, it shall be the joint and several responsibility of
+(6) Notwithstanding anything in this section, but subject to subsections (3) to (3B), where anything is required to be done pursuant to this Act by or on behalf of an unincorporated body, not being a partnership, joint venture, or trustees of a trust, the affairs of which are managed by its members or a committee or committees of its members, it shall be the joint and several responsibility of—
   (a) every member holding office as president, chairman, treasurer, secretary, or any similar office; or (b) in default of any such member, every member holding office as a member of a committee:
   Provided that if it is done by any official or committee member, referred to in paragraph (a) or paragraph (b) of this subsection, that shall be sufficient compliance with any such requirement.

 ### 58 Personal representative, liquidator, receiver, etc
-(1) In this section and sections 46 and 55
+(1) In this section and sections 46 and 55—
-  - **agency period** means the period beginning on the date on which a person becomes entitled to act as a specified agent carrying on a taxable activity in relation to an incapacitated person and ending on the earlier of
+  - **agency period** means the period beginning on the date on which a person becomes entitled to act as a specified agent carrying on a taxable activity in relation to an incapacitated person and ending on the earlier of—
     (a) the date on which some person other than the incapacitated person or the specified agent is registered in respect of the taxable activity; or
     (b) the date on which there is no longer a person acting as a specified agent in relation to the incapacitated person.
   - **incapacitated person** means a registered person who dies, or goes into liquidation or receivership, or becomes bankrupt or incapacitated